Owner guides

 Each year, many Kiwis earn up to $10,000 by hiring out their campervan through Camplify.
 By doing so, they quickly generate a long-term passive income stream.
 And the best part is, Camplify takes care of many of the expenses involved in hiring out your vehicle, including:

-Comprehensive hire insurance.
+Comprehensive hire protection.

 24/7 nationwide AA Roadside breakdown cover for hirers.